underscoreio/essential-scala/src/pages/collections/options.md

   if(str matches "\\d+") Some(str.toInt) else None
 ~~~

 The `toInt` method of `String` throws a `NumberFormatException` if the string isn't a valid series of digits, so we have to guard its use with a regular expression.
 If the number is correctly formatted we return `Some` of the `Int` result.
-Otherwise we return `None.
+Otherwise we return `None`.
 Example usage:

 ~~~ scala
 scala> readInt("123")